 Suppose you need to show an employee data sheet on your WordPress website in tabular format.

-First of all, create the spreadsheet and publish it.
+First of all, create a table in Google Sheets and publish it.

 We’ve made a sheet that contains data on employees of a company.

 To customize the data in a WordPress table, you only need to publish the sheet to the web.